pysat/pysatMissions/README.md

 Note: pre-1.0.0 version
 ------------------
-pysatNASA is currently in an initial development phase and requires pysat 3.0.0.
+pysatMissions is currently in an initial development phase and requires pysat 3.0.0.

 # Using with pysat